nyanyaon/uud45webapp/README.md

 ## What is this ?

-UUD45WEBAPP is webapp that contain indonesia constitution from amandement 1 to 4, that can be accesed from any device even when you're offline
+UUD45WEBAPP is webapp that contain constitution of indonesia from amandement 1 to 4, that can be accesed from any device even when you're offline

 ## Thing To Do :